Evaluation

 The social and economic consultancy, Wavehill, was commissioned by the VRU to carry out an evaluation of the A&E Navigator programme.
 The final evaluation report identified a number of key learnings arising from the delivery of the A&E Navigator programme throughout 2021/22, as well as setting forth a range of recommendations.
 A link to a summary of the report can be found below.

-A&E Community Links Evaluation Summary (PDF 505KB)
+A&E Community Links Evaluation Summary 2022

 Teachable Moments